SushmaDG/LA_Assignments/README.md

 # Learning and Adaptivity Assignements

-The repository consists of assignment from Learning and Adaptivity courses
+The repository consists of assignments from Learning and Adaptivity course